neo2x1/cpp-learning-1/README.md

 what i created
 ---
-with my current knowledge i created something basic, but something always usefull **calculator**
+with my current knowledge i created something basic, but something always usefull:

+**calculator**

 what you can find in it